Karem1986/Animal_Rescuer_Game_Python/README.md

 ## Flask web based application

-The flask_web_App file is configured to run as a Flask web app in the browser (See Dockerfile)
+The flask app file is configured to run as a Flask web app in the browser (See Dockerfile)

     docker build -t karin86/pythonapp:latest .
     docker run -p 8080:5000 -p 8000:8000 karin86/pythonapp:latest